A Complete Illustrated History

 Alex was killed in the line of duty as a cop, and brought back as an invincible cyborg called RoboCop.
 The robotic enforcer was built by the corrupt local law-enforcement organization called the OmniConsumer Products Corporation (OCP).
 RoboCop took various elements of past robotic designs, such as Gort's head, "Fake" Maria's legs, and C-3PO's body.
 Beneath its exterior, it had a human face.
 When in sleep mode (in a chair), it was battery-recharged and reconfigured.

-The film also featured the stop-motion animated ED-209 (Enforcement Droid Series 209) robot - a giant, awkward, top-heavy, self-sufficient, law enforcement robot for "urban pacification" - heralded as "a self-sufficient, law-enforcement robot" and "the hot military product for the next decade."
+The film also featured the stop-motion animated ED-209 (Enforcement Droid Series 209) robot - a giant, awkward, faceless, hard-surfaced, top-heavy, self-sufficient, law enforcement robot for "urban pacification" - heralded as "a self-sufficient, law-enforcement robot" and "the hot military product for the next decade."

 Sequels: RoboCop 2 (1990), RoboCop 3 (1993).